 25 June 2005 at 09:39

-It's only the hard core readership that is bothering to read on a regular basis, and I'm very glad to have them, but even they would benefit if I had more visitors for them to interact with.
+hard core readership that is bothering to read on a regular basis, and I'm very glad to have them, but even they would benefit if I had more visitors for them to interact with.

 My colleagues in the Marketing Faculty inform me that if I don't constantly expand I'll perish.
 It seems I have to stop relying just on passing traffic and Google's enthusiasm for phrases like "Spirituality for Dummies".